Janet Elizabeth's folk activities

 copy of the Chippenham fiddler.

-Chippenham (easy by train!) offers festival-goers good song and folk club style sessions, and features some excellent talks on folk-song-related themes such as songs of the lumbermen, plus a number of dance workshops such as morris, Playford, contra, belly dancing, and sometimes sixteenth century or renaissance dancing.
+Chippenham (easy by train!) offers festival-goers good song and folk club style sessions, and features some excellent talks on folk-song-related themes such as songs of the lumbermen, plus a number of dance workshops such as morris, Playford, contra and sometimes sixteenth century, renaissance or earlier dancing.

 Crawley festival is probably the nearest to me.